arkpas/KnightQuest/README.md

 This project was created thanks to Kurs Spring Framework od podstaw (strefakursow.pl).
 Core features are shown in mentioned course, additional funtions are added by myself (i.e. shop system).

 ## Used technologies/frameworks/libraries/languages
-Java 8, JavaFX, CSS, HTML, Spring, Thymeleaf, Maven
+Java 8, JavaFX, CSS, HTML, Spring, Thymeleaf, Maven, Hibernate

 ## Installation

-Download folder "client" and run "kursspring-0.0.1-SNAPSHOT.jar".
+Download folder "client" and run "kursspring-0.0.X-SNAPSHOT.jar".
 Small window will appear - this is server window, dont close it!
 Open your browser and go to http://localhost:8080/knights .
 You need JRE installed on your machine to run this application.

 ## License